The instructions are 16 bit words. Most instructions use a single word, however, some of them use a second word to store an immediate 16-bit value.

 MUL (signed*signed) F Op.A 4 1 Op.B

 Note: Operand A and Operand B cannot be 0, 6 or 7 (it is not possible to multiply SP, SR or PC with something).
 They also can not be 3 or 4 in MAC (MR is used for intermediate results).
-If the size of the MAC operation is exactly 16, it will be stored as N=0.
+If the size of the MAC operation is exactly 16, it will be encoded as N=0.

 CALL and GOTO